Abid-CS/Google-Cybersecurity-Certificate/README.md

 # Google-Cybersecurity-Certificate
-My journey through the Google’s Cybersecurity Certificate
+This repository contains my notes and progress as I work through the Google Cybersecurity Certificate.